jepark4/jepark4.github.io/README.md

 Hello!
 Welcome to my github blog web source.
 -----------------------------------------------------------------------------------------------------------
 I am using Jekyll as you can see from my blog.
 Most of the time it would be random posts related to my interests.

 It is my first time using (well not first time) but i'm still a newbie in markdown.

-My prior interest lies in Finance, Investment, stock investment, analysis, energy, coding and construction management.
+My prior interest lies in
++ Finance & Investment
++ Analysis
++ Energy & construction management.
++ Coding (I did some python, R and java)

 I know it's a lot but i will try to update from time to time

 --------------------------------------------------------------------